Venezuela’s Maduro: US triggered massive blackout

-CARACAS, Venezuela (AP) — Venezuela’s President Nicolás Maduro on Wednesday blamed the United States for a second massive blackout this year that cast most of the South American nation in darkness in a desperate attempt to overthrow him.
+CARACAS, Venezuela (AP) — Venezuelan President Nicolás Maduro on Wednesday blamed the United States for a second widespread blackout this year that cast most of the South American nation in darkness amid an opposition campaign to overthrow him.

+Cuban officials, meanwhile, underscored that their support for Maduro is unwavering, saying U.S. attempts have failed to divide the communist island from the ideologically aligned Venezuelan leader.

-The outage hit at rush hour Monday leaving millions without basic services freezing Caracas’ metro, snarling traffic and leaving residents without running water.
+The most recent power outage hit Venezuela at rush hour Monday, leaving millions without basic services such as cellphone service, lights and running water while freezing Caracas’ subway and snarling traffic.

 Maduro said the U.S. launched a “high-tech electromagnetic attack” to undermine his rule, but he gave no details or evidence linking the power failure to the United States.